department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply.md

 <li class="process-step list-one">

 #### Claim Received
 We’ll let you know when we receive your claim.
-Depending on what type of disability claim you file, you’ll get a message from us on eBenefits or by email.
+Depending on where you filed your disability claim, you’ll either get a message from us on eBenefits or by email.
 - **If you applied on eBenefits,** you’ll see a notice from us in your claims list within about 1 hour of applying.<br>
 - **If you applied online for a claim for increased disability,** you’ll get a confirmation message from us after submitting the form online. <br>